IsaacVerm/postcards-backend/README.md

 By default updates in tests aren't automatically exported as collections.
 The `newman` CLI [doesn't offer](https://github.com/postmanlabs/postman-app-support/issues/2691) any functionality to do this either.
 Since manually exporting the tests each time you push a commit is a hassle we still need an automated approach.
 A request is sent using the Postman API to retrieve the latest version of the collection.

 An API key and collection uid of the collection are necessary to send the request.
-Since we want to keep these secret we have to [encrypt them](https://docs.travis-ci.com/user/environment-variables) using the following command:

-`travis encrypt MY_SECRET_ENV=super_secret --add env.matrix --com`

-`--com` option is necessary to tackle [this issue](https://github.com/travis-ci/travis-ci/issues/10137).
+Both of these are in the `.env` file.
+This file ignored by git so they remain secret.
+They're imported by the `export_postman_collection.py` script.

+As explained in the issues you have to run `./export_postman_collection.sh` before commiting your code to make sure you have the latest version of the collection.

 ### E2E testing